UniversalRobots/Universal_Robots_ROS2_GZ_Simulation/ur_simulation_gz/doc/installation.rst

 Configure and build Workspace
 -----------------------------

-To configure and build workspace execute following commands:
+To configure and build the workspace execute following commands:

 .. code-block:: console